-I am currently a third-year Ph.D. candidate in Information Science at Japan Advanced Institute of Science and Technology (JAIST), and advised by Prof. Nak Young Chong.
+I am currently a third-year Ph.D. candidate in Information Science at Japan Advanced Institute of Science and Technology (JAIST).
 My research interests focus on the interdisciplinary area of robot visual grasping, AI security, and human-robot interaction, aiming to enhance the safety of AI-powered visual grasping systems in human-robot interaction scenarios by designing reliable and stable grasping policies.

 Quality-focused Active Adversarial Policy for Safe Grasping in Human-Robot Interaction